|

 You might also be wondering why I used terms like traditional and non-traditional church.
 Well, a traditional church might be a church associated with a denominational connection.
 These would be churched that refer to themselves as Presbyterian, Methodist, Lutheran, Baptist, of Catholic.
 A non-traditional church might consider themselves as non-denominational or independent.
 Traditional churches generally, maintain or follow a Liturgical or church calendar that marks specific seasons, celebrations, and/or sacred days throughout the year.
 Some non-traditional churches choose to step away from those "traditions."
 Whether traditional or non-traditional, what's most important is that the church stay faithful to the gospel of Jesus Christ while maintaining Biblical teaching.

+That's a great question.
+As we've said, Holy Week marks the week between Palm Sunday, when Jesus enters Jerusalem to cheers and palms while riding the colt of a donkey.
+Easter Sunday or Resurrection Sunday is when he is raised from the tomb to life.
 Consider these two videos.
 The first, the video just above, is from the question and answer website of GotQuestions.com, an online resources that answers questions relating to the Bible, church, God, Jesus, the Holy Spirit, and faith.
 They do a great job explaining Holy Week, also known as Passion Week.

 Hopefully you now have a better understanding of what Holy Week is, and why we take time to reflect and celebrate the events of this week.
 If you still have questions I would suggest you reach out to your pastor, youth pastor, or kids pastor and ask them to help you better understand Holy Week.